dbushell/dbushell-2k20/src/data/blog/2020/2020-09-getting-svelte-js.md

 );
 ```

-React is a lot of JavaScript to execute and has a noticeable impact on performance metrics.
+React is a lot of JavaScript to execute and has a noticeable impact on performance.
 I switched to [Preact](https://preactjs.com/) to save bytes.
 However, it still felt expensive for such basic interactivity.
 I'd usually just write some vanilla JavaScript in this scenario.
 I do for most client websites.
 For my personal site I figured it was an opportunity to try something new.

 ## Why Svelte?